 The first mention of the church appears in the documents in 1329.
 It was built by the Cistercians for the local population, over which they were pastoral care.
 In 1466, the church, possibly because of a fire, was erected again.
 It was built by the royal carpenter Maciej Mączka on the order of the abbot Piotr Hiszberg.
+It was probably renovated in 1587.
 Around 1740 a thorough reconstruction and modernization of the church was made.
 However, the existing gothic spatial and structural layout has not been disturbed.
 The church received instead the shape of the latin cross, by the addition of side chapels and a two-storey sacristy.
 The shingle was removed from the bottom part, covered with boarding.
 In 1839, the side and main vestibule were added.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.